 - Wallets and transactions

 - Proof of work and mining

 - Building decentralised applications

 - Network and Hardware aspects of decentralised ledgers

 The module will be taught via interactive classes where you will be encouraged to engage with your classmates and the lecturer.
-The lectures will be interspersed with unassessed, formative, exercises based on topical research papers that you will be asked to read in advance.
-Mentimeter will be used regularly in order to verify your understanding of the key topics as they are taught.
-There will be accompanying assessed laboratory exercises which will provide a safe space for you to develop decentralised applications as an individual.
+The lectures will be interspersed with unassessed, formative, exercises based on topical research papers that can be read in advance.
+Mentimeter may be used to verify your understanding of the key topics as they are taught.
+There will be a course work where you develop your own smart contract based game.

 There will be one assessed coursework where you will be asked to program a smart contract based game.
 This is worth 20% of the marks.
 The remaining 80% will come from a written examination which will test both theoretical and practical aspects of the subject.